 Housing Authority of Cass County

-Housing Authority of Cass County is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of October 22nd, 2020, Housing Authority of Cass County has 1 waiting lists that are open now or opening soon.
+Housing Authority of Cass County is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of January 23rd, 2021, Housing Authority of Cass County has 1 waiting lists that are open now or opening soon.

 Housing Authority of Cass County serves Cass County, McIntosh County, Richland County and Traill County.